 Title: President and Founder

-Marti Hottenstein, MA, CLPC, President and Founder at the How to Save a Life Foundation, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in addiction services.
+Nadine E. Lucas, president and founder of the PATH Program for Addiction and Trauma Healing, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in mental health counseling.

 For more information, please visit: